 Master Plan from 2022, the Township has broken ground on the transformation of the former Park Township Airport into a community park.
-The first phase includes a complex with 10 pickleball courts, which could be ready for use in 2024.
+The first phase includes a complex with 10 pickleball courts, which opened in 2024.
 Other elements include a community garden, trail system, a veteran's memorial, a possible music venue, a soccer field, picnic areas, a nature playscape designed by the Outdoor Discovery Center, and a designated drone and RC plane area.

-Across the former airport is the Ottawa County Fair Grounds.
+Across from the former airport is the Ottawa County Fairgrounds.
 Owned by Park Township and leased to the Ottawa County Fair Board.
-Since 1958, the annual Ottawa County Fair has been hosted at this venue, which includes include show barns, a grandstand overlooking a harness racing track, campgrounds, picnic areas, and the former Park Township Community Center.
+Since 1958, the annual Ottawa County Fair has been hosted at this venue, which includes show barns, a grandstand overlooking a harness racing track, campgrounds, picnic areas, and the former Park Township Community Center.
 The community center building was struck by lighting and caught fire in July 2022, and suffered extensive damage.
-Since then, the building has become unusable and the Township will be launching a community engagement process to create the vision and elements for either a significant renovation or a new facility.
+Since then, the building has become unusable and the Township has launched a community engagement process to create the vision and elements for either a significant renovation or a new facility.